anshulsamar/anshulsamar.github.io/_texts/ninerequests.md

 evolved by now.

-7. Mrs. Lee got upset at me because I put a booger on the back of my homework but I only did that because William was too far away.
+7. Mrs. Lee got upset at me because I put a booger on the back of my homework but I only did that because Jack was too far away.
 She says I have to redo my homework so please finish it and send it back to me by Thursday.